 ABE Services is committed to protecting your privacy.
-You can visit most pages on the ABE Services Pty Ltd web site without giving ABE Services any information about yourself.
+You can visit most pages on the ABE Services web site without giving ABE Services any information about yourself.

-For you, as a customer, for the Compliance Data Management Service (CDMS) we do need some information, in particular your contact details, to provide the services that you request, and this privacy statement explains our data collection and use in these situations.
-This privacy statement applies to the ABE Services website www.abeservices.com.au and all its built in CDMS.
+For you, as a customer, for the Construction Assurance Solutions (CAS) we do need some information, in particular your contact details, to provide the services that you request, and this privacy statement explains our data collection and use in these situations.
+This privacy statement applies to the ABE Services website www.abeservices.com.au and all its built in CAS.

-You, as the Customer, or your nominee(s), may input personal information of other people into the CDMS, e.g. names of your employees who are to use the CDMS or your clients’ representatives you authorize to have view access to your CDMS data.
-Such access and related information is at your discretion and ABE Services Pty Ltd accepts no responsibility in regard to the privacy or other implications of such information and access.
+You, as the Customer, or your nominee(s), may input personal information of other people into the CAS, e.g. names of your employees who are to use the CAS or your clients’ representatives you authorize to have view access to your CAS data.
+Such access and related information is at your discretion and ABE Services accepts no responsibility in regard to the privacy or other implications of such information and access.

 Collection of Personal Information

 ABE Services will ask you (the customer) when it needs information that personally identifies you (personal information) or allows ABE Services to contact you.
-Generally, this information is requested when you are registering for CDMS or ordering e-mail newsletters.
+Generally, this information is requested when you are registering for CAS or ordering e-mail newsletters.

 Personal information collected by ABE Services often is limited to contact details except for payment.

-In the main, CDMS will ask personal information of you (the Customer).
-As a customer of the CDMS you may establish additional users of the service created.
-ABE Services will not ask for personal information of these users; however those details (mostly email addresses) will be stored in the CDMS databases.
+In the main, CAS will ask personal information of you (the Customer).
+As a customer of the CAS you may establish additional users of the service created.
+ABE Services will not ask for personal information of these users; however those details (mostly email addresses) will be stored in the CAS databases.

-When registering as a customer for the CDMS you may be required to pay for a service via a third party e-commerce provider and in that case, you will be required to enter personal information necessary for billing, such as: name, address, telephone number, and credit card number.
+When registering as a customer for the CAS you may be required to pay for a service via a third party e-commerce provider and in that case, you will be required to enter personal information necessary for billing, such as: name, address, telephone number, and credit card number.

 ABE Services does NOT keep or store any details of your credit card.